smiski312/smiski312/README.md

 - 👋 Hi, I’m @smiski312
 - 👀 I’m interested in AI/ML
-- 🌱 i am Trying to apply my knowledge in medicine and healthcare techlonoly
+- 🌱 I am trying to apply my knowledge in medicine and healthcare technology

 <!---
 smiski312/smiski312 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.